hujhax/austin-improv-wiki/Troupes/Fine, Thanks.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Alex, Amy, Bradley, Keegan are Fine, Thanks.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Alex, Amy, Bradley, Keegan are Fine, Thanks.
 Our format is never to use the same format twice.
 No matter what we are doing our passion for Improv and a strong sense of play insure a good time be had by all.
-We plan to rock your world and many others.</blockquote>
+We plan to rock your world and many others.

 ## Media
 ### Photos